 Especially for online and hybrid classes, send an email to your students through your my.chapman.edu roster telling them how to access your course in Canvas.

 - Canvas Announcements and email (Inbox/Conversation) messages will not be sent out if the course is unpublished.
-Send Email from your my.chapman.edu roster instead prior to publishing the course.
+Send an Email from your my.chapman.edu roster if you need to send a message prior to publishing the course.